AaltoSciComp/python-for-scicomp/content/numpy-advanced.rst

   print(a.__array_interface__['data'])
   print(b.__array_interface__['data'])

-Views are created by virtue of modifying the value of the `.shape` attribute and, if necessary, apply an offset to the pointer into the memory buffer so it no longer points to the start of the buffer, but somewhere in the middle::
+Views are created by virtue of modifying the value of the :attr:`~numpy.ndarray.shape` attribute and, if necessary, apply an offset to the pointer into the memory buffer so it no longer points to the start of the buffer, but somewhere in the middle::